openedx/repo-tools/README.rst

     machine api.github.com
       login your_user_name
-      password ddf9079e12042ac022c101c61c0235965851e209
+      password ghp_XyzzyfGXFooBar8nBqQuuxY9brgXYz4Xyzzy

 Change the login to your GitHub user name.
-You'll get the password value from https://github.com/settings/applications.
-Visit that page, click on Developer Settings and in the section called "Personal access tokens," click "Generate new token."
+The password is a Personal Access Token you get from https://github.com/settings/tokens.
+Visit that page, click "Generate new token."
 It will prompt you for your password, then you'll see a scary list of scopes.
 Check the "repo" option and click "Generate token."
-Copy the password that appears.
-Paste it into your ~/.netrc.
+Copy the token that appears.
+Paste it into your ~/.netrc in the "password" entry.

 Working in the repo